jyjohnchoi/SMoP/README.md

 Our implementation is largely based on the [HuggingFace PEFT](https://github.com/huggingface/peft) library.

 ## Issues
-If you have any issues with our paper or the codebase, please leave an issue in the repository or send an email to johnjames@korea.ac.kr
+If you have any issues with our paper or the codebase, please leave an issue in the repository or send an email to johnjames1128@gmail.com